Shakhi0067/FlightBooking-FrontEnd/README.md

-React application for FLight Reservation FrontEnd
+React application for Flight Reservation FrontEnd

+If facing any issues with styling in master, switch to selected-flight branch